 All content in this directory should be placed in a custom subdirectory whose name is that of your app’s bundle identifier or your company.

-In iOS, the contents of this directory are backed up by iTunes.
+In iOS, the contents of this directory are backed up by iTunes and iCloud.

 Use this directory to write any app-specific support files that your app can re-create easily.
 Your app is generally responsible for managing the contents of this directory and for adding and deleting files as needed.

-In iOS 2.2 and later, the contents of this directory are not backed up by iTunes.
-In addition, iTunes removes files in this directory during a full restoration of the device.
+In iOS 2.2 and later, the contents of this directory are not backed up by iTunes or iCloud.
+In addition, the system removes files in this directory during a full restoration of the device.